tomjoht/tomjoht.github.io/_posts/2018/2018-11-05-now-id-rather-be-writing-is-an-alexa-skill.md

 I'm going to try to get more regular in creating audio versions of my posts.
 I want to do this for several reasons:

 * I'm an avid listener of podcasts and audio books, consuming at least 1.5 hrs a day during my morning and evening commute on my bike.
 * I enjoy listening to content in the audio form.
 You can get a better sense of how the author feels about what they're saying.
-I just enjoy consuming content in audio form.
 * I have more time to listen to content at a consumable pace than I have time to read it.
 * I want to improve my ability to narrate audio in an engaging, conversational way.

+If you have feedback on my Alexa skill, please share it with me.